henrik7264/PY_Actors/README.md

                       Transition(...)))
 ```

-A state id is identified by a unique number, string, enumeration etc. Use enumerations as shown above.
-This is a nice way to define state ids.

 Two types of transitions can be used.
 That is the Message transition
 which is triggered by a Message that is published by an Actor, and the Timer transition
 that is triggered by a timer timeout.